Courses for Young Adults With Learning Disabilities

 Steps Towards Employment and Progression (STEP) is a programme run by Manchester Adult Education in partnership with Manchester Young Lives.

 The aim of the programme is to help learners make a successful transition into adulthood.
 This is achieved by creating a curriculum that addresses the needs of all learners, so that they can build on existing knowledge and are able to make meaningful connections between theory and real-life scenarios.

 Who is it for?

-Any learner in Manchester who is under 25 years of age with a learning disability and/or disability.
+STEPs is for any learner in Manchester aged 18-25 who has a learning disability and/or disability.

-If you wish to join the STEP project please discuss this with your Education Caseworker.
-In order to be eligible to join learners have to have an Education Health and Care Plan.
+You can join a STEPs course at any time.
+If you wish to do so, please discuss this with your education caseworker and arrange an interview or contact Naomi Eyo at email@example.com.
+To be eligible to join, learners need to have an Education Health and Care Plan.